MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-Expressions.md

 The two `Bool` literal values are `true` and `false`.

-Given any two expressions of the same non-array type, the `==` and `!=` binary operators may be used to construct a new `Bool` expression.
+Given any two expressions compatible with the same primitive type, the `==` and `!=` binary operators may be used to construct a `Bool` expression.
 The expression will be true if the two expressions are (resp. are not) equal.
+For both magnitude and equality comparision, values of user-defined types are cast to their base type before comparison.

 Equality comparison for `Qubit` values is identity equality; that is, whether the two expressions identify the same qubit.
 The state of the two qubits are not compared, accessed, measured, or modified by this comparison.

-Equality comparison for tuples and user-defined types is element-by-element.
-It is not legal to compare a value of a user-defined type to a value of its base type.
-It is not legal to compare arrays for equality or inequality.

 Equality comparison for `Double` values may be misleading due to rounding effects.